Leave Encashment Dilemma: Should It Be Based on Full Salary or Just the Basic?

 umakanthan53

 "Leave encashment" literally and actually means the surrender of leave at credit for cash benefit.
-In stead of surrendering the leave, if the employee actually goes on authorised leave, how will you calculate and pay the salary for the leave period? only basic?
+Instead of surrendering the leave, if the employee actually goes on authorized leave, how will you calculate and pay the salary for the leave period?
+Only basic?
 Logically and legally not.
-If any other similar employer follows such a practice, it is certainly illegal and any illegal practice cannot be a precedent to be followed.
+If any other similar employer follows such a practice, it is certainly illegal, and any illegal practice cannot be a precedent to be followed.

 Therefore, leave encashment should be based on the monthly gross salary minus special allowance, if any, paid to defray certain expenses to be incurred by the employee due to the nature of his job.